-- 1. When you join the annual Jo-Nan competition or SOFEX and submit an official certificate of participation. - 2.
-When you have been officially assigned a jury duty (裁判員) and must assume the duty. - 3.
-When you submit a certificate that confirms your attendance at teaching practice, volunteer experience study(介護等体験),or museum practice. - 4.
-A case of illness or injury where you submit a medical certificate indicating the necessary period of sick or injury leave.
+- 1. A case of illness or injury where you submit a medical certificate indicating the necessary period of sick or injury leave.
+(1) - 2.
+When you join the annual Jo-Nan competition or SOFEX and submit an official certificate of participation. - 3.
+When you have been officially assigned to lay judge (裁判員/Saiban In/) and must assume the duty. - 4.
+When you submit a certificate that confirms your attendance at teaching practice, volunteer experience study (介護等体験 /Kaigotou Taiken/), or museum practice.